Weird-Ghosts/babyghosts/content/research-and-impact.md

 #intro

-[Our mission extends beyond financial support.]{.gradient-text} We're advocates for a more equitable and transparent funding environment in Canada.
-Our research and advocacy work digs into, and sheds light on, indie game studio funding in Canada.
-We're aiming to spark a dialogue among industry stakeholders, funders, and academia.
+[Our mission extends beyond financial support.]{.gradient-text} We're advocating for a more equitable and transparent funding environment in Canada.
+Our research leads to real, measurable impact.

 ::